Minimum supports of functions on the Hamming graphs with spectral constraints

 \section{Introduction}

 Eigenspaces of graphs play an important role in algebraic graph theory (for example, see book \cite{Cvetkovic}).
 This work is devoted to some extremal properties of eigenspaces of the Hamming graphs.
 We consider the problem of finding the minimum cardinality of the support of eigenfunctions of the Hamming graph $H(n,q)$.
-This problem is directly related to the problem of finding the minimum possible difference of two combinatorial objects and to the problem of finding the minimum cardinality of the trades.
-In more details, these connections are described in \cite{Krotovtezic,KrotovMogilnykhPotapov}.
-For more information about connections between trades and eigenfunctions see \cite{KrotovExtendedtrades,KrotovTheminimumvolume,Krotovtezic,KrotovMogilnykhPotapov}.
+This problem is directly related to the problem of finding the minimum possible difference of two combinatorial objects and to the problem of finding the minimum cardinality of the bitrades.
+Bitrades are widely known subject and there are series of papers on Steiner bitrades \cite{HedayatKhosrovshahi}, bitrades in ordered sets \cite{Cho}, Latin bitrades \cite{Cavenagh,PotapovLatinBitrade} and bitrades in coding theory \cite{Ostergard,PotapovCardinalityOfAll}.
+In more details, connections between bitrades and eigenfunctions are described in \cite{KrotovExtendedtrades,KrotovTheminimumvolume,Krotovtezic,KrotovMogilnykhPotapov}.
 The problem of finding the minimum size of the support of eigenfunctions was studied for the Johnson graphs in \cite{VMV}, for the Doob graphs in \cite{Bespalov}, for the cubic distance-regular graphs in \cite{Sotnikova} and for the Paley graphs in \cite{GoryainovKabanovShalaginovValyuzhenich}.
 The problem of finding the minimum cardinality of the support of eigenfunctions of the Hamming graphs $H(n,q)$ was completely solved for $q=2$ in \cite{Krotovtezic} based on ideas from \cite{Potapov}.
 In \cite{Valyuzhenich} this problem was solved for the second largest eigenvalue and arbitrary $q$.

-In this work we find the minimum cardinality of the support of functions from the space $U_{[i,j]}(n,q)$ (a direct sum of eigenspaces of $H(n,q)$ corresponding to consecutive eigenvalues from $(q-1)n-qi$ to $(q-1)n-qj$) and give a characterization of functions with the minimum cardinality of the support for $n\geq{i+j}$,\,$q\ge 3$ and for $i=j$, $i>\frac{n}{2}$,\,$q\ge 5$.
+In this work we find the minimum cardinality of the support of functions from the space $U_{[i,j]}(n,q)$ (a direct sum of eigenspaces of $H(n,q)$ corresponding to consecutive eigenvalues from $(q-1)n-qi$ to $(q-1)n-qj$) and give a characterization of functions with the minimum cardinality of the support for $i+j\le n$, $q\ge 3$ and for $i=j$, $i>\frac{n}{2}$, $q\ge 5$.
 In particular, we find the minimum cardinality of the support of eigenfunctions of the Hamming graphs $H(n,q)$.